Firomanse/dots/README.md

 ##### dot files
-config is suitable for "msi modern 14 b5m" laptop and my pc
+config is suitable for "msi modern 14 b5m" laptop (arch and artix) and my pc (nixos)